Meghan Markle & Prince Harry Couldn't Get A Restaurant Reservation In Canada At Christmas — Here's Why

 Meghan Markle & Prince Harry Couldn’t Get A Restaurant Reservation In Canada At Christmas — Here’s Why

-Prince Harry and Meghan Markle traded the crowds and ceremonial traditions back in England for a quieter holiday season in Greater Victoria, a city on Vancouver Island, on Canada’s southwest coast.
-The city boasts breathtaking views, fantastic hikes, and delicious food.
-Think: a dream come true for anyone wanting to have a nature- and restaurant-filled dream getaway.
+Prince Harry and Meghan Markle traded the crowds and ceremonial traditions back in England for a quieter holiday season in Victoria.
+We know the city boasts breathtaking views, fantastic hikes, and delicious food.
+It's basically a dream come true for anyone wanting to have a nature- and restaurant-filled dream getaway.
 However, no vacation is without a setback or two, even for the royal family.

 Advertisement